By the ClimateForce

 How the system reads your land

-Land IP doesn’t make things up.
-Every recommendation traces back through a calculator grounded in published methodology, against a polygon of your land, against source documents we can name.
+Land-IP doesn’t make things up.
+Every reading traces back through a calculator grounded in published methodology, against a polygon of your land, against source documents we can name.
 Three layers, one chain you can follow.

 Source-cited